Alssymathews/Volume-Control-Using-Hand-Gestures/README.md

  This project enables us to use hand gestures to control the system's volume.
- By pointing our index finger up to increase the volume and down to decrease the volume.
+ When the index finger points up the volume increases and when pointed down it decreases.